VPNs rely on VPN protocols to establish a tunnel that keeps your online traffic secure and private over the internet.

-Some providers may choose to create their own, while some build upon existing open-source protocols.
+Some providers may create their own, while others build upon existing open-source protocols.

 Since they are not open-source, no one knows what’s under the hood except the providers.
 Some providers state that their protocol has been independently audited with no flaws to inspire confidence.

 Nonetheless, offerings from these protocols include light code to minimize the attack surface, well-established cryptography with Perfect Forward Secrecy, UDP and TCP support, excellent stability, high-performance advantage, and other features.